 This time, I noticed the temperature was a bit hotter.
 The extra coils did make a difference.
 What was really interesting, we the wind increased and blew on the campfire, the temperature increased incredibly.

-At the end of the day, it was a good test for Cowboy Hot Tube project.
-I know what needs to be improved and I got a chance to sit back and enjoy the project.
+At the end of the day, it was a good test for cowboy hot tub project.
+By trial and error, I know what needs to be improved and I got a chance to sit back and enjoy the project.
 More improvements will follow in a few weeks.
 Thanks for watching!